Telematics: GPS, accelerometer, and OBD-II data collected from vehicles to track location, driver behaviour, and engine diagnostics.

 Lane Change Assistance

-Alerts if vehicle in blind spot when changing lanes
+How V2X helps: Alerts if a vehicle is in the blind spot during lane changes

 Rear-End Collision Warning

-Warns if closing speed too fast for safe stopping
+How V2X helps: Warns if closing speed is too fast for safe stopping

 Emergency Vehicle Warning